dov/hirsch/README.md

 # Interaction with ipython

-One of the nice aspects of the python binding is that it works transparently with ipython.
-In particular the ipython autocompletion and help system are great tools for working interactively with halcon.
-Here is an example of an interactive session:
+One of the nice aspects of the python binding is that it works transparently with ipython (interactive python).
+In particular the ipython autocompletion and help system are great tools for working interactively with hirsch.
+Here is an example of an interactive
+session:

-    In [1]:  from hirsch.giv import *
+    In [1]: from hirsch import *

-    In [2]: from hirsch import *
+    In [2]: from hirsch.giv import *

     In [3]: img = HImage.Read<tab>
     HImage.ReadGraySe    HImage.ReadImage     HImage.ReadSequence